Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

-\begin{compactenum}[\enskip Step 1:] \item Among the\/~$2n-1$ nodes, choose a node uniformly at random; call it~$X$.
-Remove node~$X$, along with its sub-tree, insert a new internal node at this position, call it~$Y$, and attach node~$X$, along with its sub-tree, to~$Y$. \item With probability 1/2 each, do either of the following. \begin{compactenum}[(a)] \item Attach a new external node with label~$n+1$ as the left-child to~$Y$ (making~$X$ the right-child of~$Y$). \item Attach a new external node with label~$n+1$ as the right-child to~$Y$ (making~$X$ the left-child of $Y$). \end{compactenum} \end{compactenum} \end{proposition}
+Let $n\geq1$ and assume that $T^b_{2n-1}$ is a uniformly chosen decorated binary tree with $n$ leaves, labeled from $1$ to $n$.
+To obtain a uniformly chosen decorated binary tree $T^b_{2n+1}$ with $n+1$ leaves do the following: \begin{longlist} \item[\textit{Step}~1.]
+Choose a node uniformly at random; call it $X$.
+Remove $X$ and its sub-tree, insert a new internal node at this position, call it $Y$, and attach $X$ and its sub-tree, to $Y$. \item[\textit{Step}~2.]
+With probability $1/2$ each, do either of the following: \begin{longlist}[(a)] \item[(a)] Attach new leaf with label $n+1$ as the left-child to $Y$ (making $X$ the right-child of $Y$).